Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Deposit and withdrawal

-Zerodha's deposit and withdrawal are user-friendly and free.
-However, the only account base currency is INR, and you can only use bank transfers for deposits and withdrawals.
+Zerodha's deposit and withdrawal processes are user-friendly and free.
+However, there is only one account base currency, and you can only use bank transfers for deposits and withdrawals.

 |• Free withdrawal||• Credit/Debit card not available|